Advanced Fuzzy Matching and Lookup Functions for Google Sheets

-Flookup is an advanced fuzzy matching and lookup add-on for Google Sheets.
-It adds functions to your spreadsheet for comparing any two strings based on percentage similarity.
+Flookup is a fuzzy matching and lookup add-on for Google Sheets.
+It adds functions to your spreadsheet for comparing text based on percentage similarity.

-It can also be used to search tables based on percentage or sound similarity, and to highlight cells or delete rows with duplicate values based on percentage or sound similarity.
+It can also be used to search tables based on percentage or sound similarity, and to highlight or delete selected rows containing duplicate values based on percentage or sound similarity.

-- Get Flookup from the G Suite Marketplace or the Chrome Web Store.
+- Install Flookup from the G Suite Marketplace.

 - Once installed, access the functions by either typing

 =LATINIZEwithin any cell of your Google spreadsheet.
-You can also highlight cells or delete rows with duplicate values by accessing their respective functions through the add-on menu.
+You can also highlight or delete selected rows containing duplicate values, by accessing the respective functions through the add-on menu.